ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ## -description

 Duplicates an object handle.
-Duplicating object handles is recommended only between processes with the same privileges.

 Duplicating handles across privilege levels can introduce security vulnerabilities.
 See the **Remarks** section for more information.

 ## -parameters